 Weighing just 0.24 pounds and with the ability to boil 1 liter of water in just 8 minutes, this windproof stove system ensures that you can keep cooking whatever the weather is doing.
 Ideal for use with methylated spirits or Tenol, the Trangia is capable of producing a flame when you need it the most.
 Very simple to operate and with no complicated switches, if you need to get something warm inside you quickly, this is the spirit burner to use.

-Type – Are you looking for an alcohol or solid fuel stove?
+Are you looking for a liquid fuel stove or solid fuel backpacking stove?
 Some people prefer to cook with alcohol, but many others prefer solid fuel as unopened, it can last for 10 years.
-However, alcohol-fueled stoves tend to start working a little quicker.
+However, liquid fuel stoves tend to start working a little quicker.

-Price – There may be occasions when paying a little more money means you’ll get a better stove, but it’s not always the case.
-Many middle of the range stoves are just as good as some of the more expensive models, but if you are looking for a backpacking stove that will light up in seconds, you may need to pay more.
+There may be occasions when paying a little more money means you’ll get a better stove, but it’s not always the case.
+Many middle-of-the-range backpacking stoves are just as good as some of the more expensive models, but if you are looking for a backpacking stove that will light up in seconds, you may need to pay more.

-Weight – How much weight can you carry in your backpack?
-You may be prepared to carry up to 15 ounces, but if you think you may struggle, a lighter stove may be exactly what you need.
+How much weight can you carry in your backpack?
+You may be prepared to carry up to 15 ounces, but if you think you may struggle, a lighter backpacking stove may be exactly what you need.

-Group Cooking – Do you need to cater to more than 2 people?
+Do you need to cater to more than 2 people?
 If you do, you’ll need to use multiple stoves if you plan to eat or drink at the same time.
 If you don’t mind waiting for your water to boil while someone enjoys their hot drink, just make sure you have enough fuel to last.
+If you are wondering what food can you prepare on a hiking trip, check out our hiking lunch ideas.

 While many outdoor stoves are slightly cheaper online, the downside is you do not get to try them out first.
 However, if you do your research and read a few reviews, you should have a good idea as to how well your chosen backpacking stoves may work.